Capistrano Unified School District: Controversies

 In 1994, a science teacher refused to teach evolution because he felt it was a religion.
 In Peloza v.
 Capistrano School District, the Ninth Circuit Court of Appeals ruled in favor of the school district.

 In 2012, Capistrano Unified School District was found guilty for the wrongful death of three-year old Kevin Cisler, who slowly asphyxiated to death on a bus ride home from preschool.
 The bus driver and CUSD employees failed to properly secure Kevin in his seat, which resulted in the child asphyxiating with the incorrect placement of his chest restraint and seat belt.
 In Cisler v.
 Capistrano Unified School District the jury found CUSD guilty and negligent in its actions.

 In 2015, a principal was removed from San Clemente High School.
 This prompted community outrage and resulted in the removal of the assistant superintendent.

 Controversies regarding district management have prompted two efforts to recall school board members.

+Between 2010 and 2023, Capistrano Unified School District has displayed discriminative tendencies against some students with autism.
+Students on the autistic spectrum were punished more frequently than other students (i.e. detentions, suspensions), while either doing nothing wrong or doing the same things as their peers who were not punished.
+On multiple occasions, parents complained about this unfair treatment of their children; Amanda Bratcher worked alongside Kirsten Vital to send cease and desist letters to the complaining parents and threatened legal action in order to silence them.